Bank of Israel

 The Bank of Israel (בנק ישראל, بنك إسرائيل) is the central bank of Israel.
 The bank's headquarters is located in Kiryat HaMemshala in Jerusalem with a branch office in Tel Aviv.
 The current governor is Amir Yaron.

-The primary objective of the Bank of Israel is to maintain price stability and the stability of the financial system in Israel.
+The primary objective of the Bank of Israel is to maintain stability in prices and the financial system in Israel.
 It also administers and implements monetary policy in Israel, conducts foreign exchange operations, supervises and regulates the banking system, takes care of the foreign reserves and operations of the financial market infrastructure.
 The Bank of Israel has, under Article 41 and 44 of its Statute, the exclusive right to issue Israeli Shekel banknotes and coins.

 History

+Establishment and early years

 When Israel gained independence in 1948, the power of note issuance was vested with the Anglo-Palestine Bank, which was refounded as Bank Leumi in 1950.
+This was done due to the urgency at the time to produce notes.
 Monetary policy and banking supervision remained controlled by the Ministry of Finance.

+Since a central bank is considered a must in modern countries, in March 1951, a committee was founded called the "committee to establish a state bank".
+In the committee were Eliezer Kaplan, Levi Eshkol and others.
+The committee sent its secretary to the United States to study the way state banks function as well as advised ask the UN for expert advisors.
+The committee established the aim for the bank to be the stabilization of the currency, the keeping of high levels of production, employment and earnings.

+The foreign experts advised to grant the bank of Israel a standing independent from the ministry of finance, in order to avoid political influences on decisions and the handing out of debt to different sectors.
+It was advised the bank would be managed by committee members representing the various sectors in the Israeli public.
+The monetary committee of the Knesset preferred that the bank be run by the governor alone who would be under governmental supervision, that way the bank could prove an effective way to guide the financial markets of the country.
+In the end it was decided to grant the central bank limited independence, but according to the law it was obligated to cover government expenditure when needed.
+In 2010, the law was changed and since the Bank of Israel has full independence in setting its monetary policy.